SubmarinerApp/Submariner/README.md

 Submariner is a Subsonic client for Mac.
 Originally developed by Rafaël Warnault, it was no longer maintained, and in 2012, he released it under a 3-clause BSD license.

 As of 2022, I (Calvin Buckley) am fixing it up for modern macOS and Subsonic implementations.
-The goal is fix issues regarding compatibility and convention with them, fix issues in general, and see what direction it should be taken in with Rafaël.
+The goal is fix issues regarding compatibility, fix old bugs, add new features, modernize the application, and see what direction it should be taken in with Rafaël.

-## About (old)

-Submariner is a Subsonic client for Mac which is currently no more maintained.
-Because I received many requests about it, I decided to publish the sources code under BSD 3-clauses license.

-You have to know that this codebase is old and stay pretty untouched since 2012.
-I only fixed a few errors to make it compile against 10.9 SDK on Mavericks.

-I changed the bunlde identifier of the application to `fr.read-write.Submariner`, because Submariner was initialy developed as a proprietary software, with another trademark.
+Please see the [old README](https://github.com/Read-Write/Submariner/blob/a1a10eb131eda3a073dab69423065464e9fab3ac/README.md) for past details.

-## Development (old)
+## Building

-Developers are welcome to directly contribute to the project by forking it on GitHub.com and by publishing pull-requests, or by using the sources code with respect of the attached license.

-According to the direction this project will take, I will be glad to continue to distibute it as a binary from Read-Write.fr domain.
-But feel free if you want to lead your own project, while you respect terms of the attached license.
+1. Clone recursively (i.e. `git clone --recursive`).
+Failing that, initialize submodules recursively (`git submodule update --init --recursive`).

+2. You need to build SFBAudioEngine's dependencies first. `cd SFBAudioEngine` and then `make -C XCFrameworks`.

+3. Use Xcode or `xcbuild` to build.

 ## Third-Party